Dantong88/Medical-Partial-Body-Pose-Estimation/README.md

 ### Download the pre-trained model

-Download our [model](https://drive.google.com/file/d/1OHAr31n41keDTJygDmFfOgsXwpriuFT9/view?usp=sharing) and save it to ```./detectron2/weights``` folder
+Download our Partail Body Detecor weights in the chart in our model zoo and save it to ```./detectron2/weights``` folder.

 ## Run the inference of your images
 The model takes input as input, if you have video, you should first split the video as images and save it to some place.

 Feel free to use our prepared data for test.
-You can download them at [test_data](https://drive.google.com/file/d/1mOwxB5doD-zhMsQkKte2Gt8V40oxR7PN/view?usp=sharing)
+You can download them at [test_data](https://drive.google.com/file/d/1mOwxB5doD-zhMsQkKte2Gt8V40oxR7PN/view?usp=sharing).

 Then get the detection results by running: